AlexWaygood/typeshed-stats/examples/example.md

 ## Stats on typeshed's stubs for `psutil`

 ### Number of lines
-1270
+1677

 ### Package status: *up to date*
 These stubs should be fairly up to date.
 In CI, stubtest tests these stubs against the latest version of the package that's available.

-### Stubtest settings in CI: *missing stubs ignored*
+### Stubtest settings in CI: *error on missing stub*
-The `--ignore-missing-stub` stubtest setting is used in CI.
+Objects missing from the stub cause stubtest to emit an error in CI.

 ### Pyright settings in CI: *not strict*
 All files are excluded from the stricter pyright settings in CI.

 ### Statistics on the annotations in typeshed's stubs for `psutil`
 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 110
+    - Annotated parameters: 117
-    - Unannotated parameters: 119
+    - Unannotated parameters: 310
     - Explicit `Any` parameters: 26
-    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 0
+    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 2
 - Returns:
-    - Annotated returns: 149
+    - Annotated returns: 185
-    - Unannotated returns: 215
+    - Unannotated returns: 358
-    - Explicit `Any` returns: 16
+    - Explicit `Any` returns: 47
-    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 1
+    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 0
 - Variables:
-    - Annotated variables: 459
+    - Annotated variables: 586
     - Explicit `Any` variables: 206
-    - Explicitly `Incomplete` (or partially `Incomplete`) variables: 0
+    - Explicitly `Incomplete` (or partially `Incomplete`) variables: 71

 <hr>